jfrazx/envirator/README.md

 - `logger: EnvLogger` :: Prints warning and error messages to the terminal.
 Default is `console` object.
 - `warnOnly: boolean` :: Warn of missing environment variables rather than exit.
 Does nothing in production environment.
 Default is `false`
 - `productionDefaults: boolean` :: Specifies if supplied default values should be allowed in a production environment.
 Default is `false`
+- `nodeEnv: string` :: Change where to locate the Node environment.
+Default is `NODE_ENV`

 ### Configs